project-gemmi/gemmi/docs/cell.rst

   transliterated as Delone), which minimizes *a*:sup:`2`\ +\ *b*:sup:`2`\ +\ *c*:sup:`2`\ +\ (*a*\ +\ *b*\ +\ *c*)\ :sup:`2`.

-First names here (Minkowski, Eisenstein, Selling) belong to mathematicians working on the reduction of quadratic forms.
+The first names here (Minkowski, Eisenstein, Selling) belong to mathematicians working on the reduction of quadratic forms.
 The second names -- to people applying this math to crystallography.
-Usually, we use only the second name.
+Usually, only the second name is used.
 The Niggli reduction is the most popular of the three.

 Niggli and Buerger reductions
 -----------------------------

-Gemmi implements separately the Niggli and Buerger reductions.
+Gemmi implements the Niggli and Buerger reductions separately.
 The procedures are iterative.
 Most of the unit cells from the PDB need only 1-2 iterations to get reduced (1.3 on average, not counting the *normalization* steps as separate iterations).
 On the other hand, one can always construct a primitive cell with extremely long basis vectors that would require hundreds of iterations.
-The Buerger reduction is simpler and faster than Niggli, but Niggli is also fast -- one iteration takes less than 1μs.
+The Buerger reduction is simpler and faster than the Niggli, but the Niggli reduction is also fast -- one iteration takes less than 1μs.

-Gemmi implementation is based on the algorithms published by B. Gruber in the 1970's: Gruber,
+Gemmi's implementation is based on the algorithms published by B. Gruber in the 1970s: Gruber,
 `Acta Cryst.
 A29, 433 <https://doi.org/10.1107/S0567739473001063>`_ (1973)
 for the Buerger reduction, and Křivý & Gruber,
 `Acta Cryst.
 A32, 297 <https://doi.org/10.1107/S0567739476000636>`_ (1976)
 for the Niggli reduction.
-Additionally, the Niggli reduction is using ε to compare numbers, as proposed by Grosse-Kunstleve *et al*,
+Additionally, the Niggli reduction is uses ε to compare numbers, as proposed by Grosse-Kunstleve *et al*,
 `Acta Cryst.
 A60, 1 <https://doi.org/10.1107/S010876730302186X>`_ (2004).

-Gruber's algorithms use vector named G\ :sup:`6`, which is `somewhat similar <https://dictionary.iucr.org/Metric_tensor>`_ to the metric tensor.
+Gruber's algorithms use a vector named G\ :sup:`6`, which is `somewhat similar <https://dictionary.iucr.org/Metric_tensor>`_ to the metric tensor.
 G\ :sup:`6` has six elements named:
 A, B, C, ξ (xi), η (eta) and ζ (zeta), which correspond to: